dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ##### Composite DSC resource

-Composite resource with a configuration and a `.psd1` file must have the exact same name as the resource or they will not be able to be imported.
+Composite resources with a configuration and a `.psd1` file must have the exact same name as the resource or they will not be able to be imported.
 Hence, composite resource files should not have the `DSC_` prefix, e.g.
 Resource.psm1.